Last updated: 26th July 2016

 The grant of an LCCL is a matter of discretion for the Trade & Business Licensing Board which will consider, amongst other things, the benefit such business will bring to the Islands, the extent to which Caymanian participation has been sought (which will ordinarily include a requirement for public advertising) and whether the proposed business will compete with local Caymanian owned businesses.

-There is a strong desire on the part of the Cayman Islands Government to encourage investment into the local economy, therefore businesses that are willing to move to Cayman and set up a physical presence on-Island are encouraged.
+A different regulatory regime is available for businesses in certain approved categories seeking to set up within Caymans’ Special Economic Zone.
+See later in this chapter.
+There is a strong desire on the part of the Cayman Islands Government to encourage investment into the local economy; therefore businesses that are willing to move to Cayman and set up a physical presence on-Island are encouraged.

-Cayman Island Branches
+Cayman Islands Branches

 Funds & Investment Business